mitotic/graphterm/docs/virtual-setup.rst

    unique username.
 This is meant for demonstration purposes and all users share the same Unix account.

-   *multiuser*: This option allows new users enter enter a group authentication code, along with a unique user name.
+   *multiuser*: For the multiuser case, you typically specify either the ``--user_setup=auto`` or the ``--user_setup=manual`` option.
+The ``auto`` option allows new users enter enter a group authentication code, along with a unique user name.
 This creates a new Unix account for the user and generates a unique access code that will be used the next time the user logs in.
 The super user can view all the access codes using the ``gauth`` command.
 (If the users choose to use Google Authentication, they will also be able to login using their GMail account.)
+The ``--users_dir=/home`` option can be used to specify the root for all user home directories.

 Once you fill in the form for ``ec2launch`` and submit it, a command line will be automatically generated, with the specified options, to launch